icon-project/documentation/introduction/what-is-icon.md

 **Problem to solve**

 Current blockchains are independently operating in different area and domian, however, there is no standard protocol to exchange data and assets between different blockchains.
-For example, when you move the assets of an security domain blockchain to an insurance domain blockchain or an Etherium or ICON, it is almost impossible to transfer because there is no secure and standards way.
+For example, when you move the assets of security domain blockchain to insurance domain blockchain or an Etherium or ICON, it is almost impossible to transfer because there is no secure and standard way.

 Even though you use oracle relayer to transfer the asset, there remains risk of trust in the oracle centralized.
 To avoid the trust issue of oracle, a secure standard protocol that prevents forgery and tampering when moving assets between heterogeneous blockchains is mandatory.